 Matt utilizes a creative and passionate approach, using wilderness skills to facilitate process and address resistance, while remaining emotionally supportive, and challenging as appropriate.
 Matt is creative and adept at using the strengths of his field staff to facilitate change.
 Matt is skilled at working with families who struggle with challenging dynamics.

 Matt is the oldest of 5 children, born in New Orleans, Louisiana, and raised in Minnesota.
 He is a Vikings and Timberwolves fan, and overall sports fan.
-He is passionate about many things and often becomes “addicted” to his current hobby (according to his wife and others that know him well).
-Matt’s current passion is mountain biking: cross-country and downhill riding are his favorites.
-He enjoys spending time with his family (four daughters and one son) hiking, kayaking, and being outdoors.
-Matt also enjoys collecting art, playing pinball, and riding motorcycles across the country.
-He has been married for almost 30 years and enjoys traveling with his wife.
+He is passionate about many things and often becomes “addicted” to his current hobby (according to those that know him well).
+Matt’s current passions are mountain biking and hiking throughout Utah.
+He enjoys spending time with his family (four daughters and one son) playing card games, hiking, kayaking, and being outdoors.
+He loves spending time with his two grandchildren, ages 4 and 1, and may spoil them regularly.
+Matt also enjoys collecting art, playing pinball, and exploring trails.
+He has been married for 30 years and enjoys traveling with his wife.